 Serial killer who took 10 women's lives executed in Florida

-STARKE, Fla. – A serial killer who terrorized Florida with a 1984 spree that claimed the lives of 10 women was executed Thursday.
+STARKE, Fla. – A serial killer who terrorized Florida with a 1984 spree that claimed the lives of 10 women was put to death Thursday, his execution witnessed by the woman who survived one of his attacks and aided in his capture.

 Inmate Bobby Joe Long was pronounced dead at 6:55 Thursday after a lethal injection at Florida State Prison, authorities said.
+Long had no last words, simply closing his eyes as the procedure began, witnesses said.

-The killer terrified the Tampa Bay area for eight months in 1984 as women began showing up dead, their bodies often left in gruesome positions.
+The killer terrified the Tampa Bay area for eight months in 1984 as women began showing up dead, their bodies often left in gruesome poses.
 Most of the victims were strangled.
 Some had their throats slit.
 Others were bludgeoned.

+Law enforcement had few clues until the case of Lisa Noland, who survived one of Long's attacks.
+She witnessed Thursday's execution from the front row and appeared teary-eyed as she left the death chamber.

-Law enforcement had few clues until the case of Lisa Noland.
-Then 17, Noland was abducted by Long outside a church that year.
+Only 17 years old in 1984, Noland was abducted by Long outside a church that year.
 He raped her but ultimately let her go free.
 She left evidence of his crimes on the scene and gave police details that lead to his capture.

 Long confessed to the crimes, receiving 28 life sentences and one death sentence for the murder of 22-year-old Michelle Simms.
+Another witness to the execution wore a polo shirt with a photo of one victim on the front and the words "Gone But Not Forgotten."
+On the back were photos of all 10 victims and the words, "The Ones That Matter."

 Noland became the victim Long let go.
 The day before her abduction, she'd written a suicide note, planning to end her life after years of sexual abuse by her grandmother's boyfriend.